10up/elasticpress-stream/README.md

 ## Background

 Stream is a WordPress plugin that logs user activity.
-Every logged-in user action is displayed in an activity stream and organised for easy filtering by User, Role, Context, Action or IP address.
+Every logged-in user action is displayed in an activity stream and organized for easy filtering by User, Role, Context, Action or IP address.
 Stream is a powerful tool for editorial teams, providing audit trails for potential mistakes and even security breaches.

 The core Stream plugin stores data in MySQL which after awhile can became bloated and slow.
 ElasticPress Stream let's you store data in Elasticsearch which is faster as well as off-site which is more secure.